priyanshus/bookstore/README.md

 In addition to above, bookstore talks to an external service to fetch the book price.
 The fetched price for an isbn used to form `book/price/{isbn}` response.
 In case of price service failures, the book stores returns failure messages.

+### How to run tests
+`gradle test` runs all the tests.
+Make sure the host system is having docker installed to run the component tests.

 # Test Pyramid

 The principle behind test automation is to get **_fast and accurate_** feedback for any product changes.
 One way to do that is **_write lots of small and fast unit tests_**.